 - Unplug the servos and battery plug from your robot's current development board.

 - Remove the development board from the robot's standoffs.
 Save the #4-40 pan-head screws and whisker-post hardware!

-Battery Pack upgrade?
+Battery Pack Upgrade if Needed

 The cyber:bot uses a 5-AA battery pack.
 If your robot has a 4-AA battery pack, follow the steps below to replace it.